-There are many reasons people decline job offers.
-However, the commonest reason is that they got a better one.
-You may find yourself in a situation in which, though you are desperate for a job, you realize that you have to decline a job offer for personal reasons.
+There are many reasons people decline job offers, such as personal reasons, health issues, family reasons: the list is endless.
+You may find yourself in a situation where, though you are desperate for a job, you realize that you must decline a job offer for personal reasons.
 This article considers effective means of declining a job offer for personal reasons via email.

 A lot of companies request job applications via online portals or email.
 Hence, your invitation for a job interview and subsequent job offer would likely have come via email.
 Therefore, it is fair that when declining the job offer, that you use email also.
 There are certain things that you would need to keep in focus when declining a job offer for personal reasons via email.
 We will elucidate these factors and give tips on how to write an appropriate email.

 Points to Consider Before Declining a Job Offer

 In this section of this article, we’re going to discuss points to note before sending that decline letter.

 It is important you are clear about your reason(s) for declining a job offer before sending the email.
 This is particularly important when you are in a difficult economy or if the type of job you are seeking for is scarce.
 As a professional and a responsible person, ensure your reason(s) can be explained in simple words without appearing to be unprofessional or downright lazy.

 Are Your Reasons for Declining the Job Offer Genuine?

 It is one thing to have a reason for declining a job offer, it is another thing for the reason to be genuine and objective.
 What does this mean?
 Since our focus is on personal reasons (other than another job offer), it means that you should be able to convince anyone that taking up the offer will bring a form of harm to you or your family.
 By “harm” here, we mean physical, psychological, social or any other form of harm.
 It could also be that a personal or family emergency came up, hampering your ability to take up the offer.